Tony Newton (producer)

-Tony Newton (born April 2, 1979) is a film producer, director, and screenwriter, known for Grindsploitation: The Movie, 60 Seconds to Die and 60 Seconds 2 Die.
+Tony Newton (born April 2, 1979) is an American film producer, director, and screenwriter, known for Grindsploitation: The Movie, 60 Seconds to Die and 60 Seconds 2 Die.
 He is known as the producer of the films Virus of the Dead, Grindsploitation, 60 Seconds to Die, Die Gest: Flesh Feast, VHS Lives: A Schockumentary.
 He is also the author of the books The Zombie Rule Book and The Zombie Rule Book 2.